How OCR Helps Organize and Search Bulk Scanned Documents: A Developer's Guide

 Prerequisites

-Part 1: Understanding the Architecture
+Step 1: Understand the Headless DWT Architecture

 The Challenge with Traditional Approaches